We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 Saint John the Baptist Middle School

-7th Grade Course Descriptions (25-26)
+7th Grade Course Descriptions (26-27)

-7th Grade Core Subjects
+7th Grade Core Subjects (year-long courses)

 Language Arts: In this course, students will explore short stories, poetry, and novels will be analyzed for the author’s purpose, themes, use of literary techniques and figurative language.
 Class novels we will study include The Giver and The Outsiders.
-In response to both literature and nonfiction articles, students will journal, use critical thinking skills to answer both short and long form essay questions, and write argumentative paragraphs and essays.
+In response to both literature and nonfiction articles, students will journal, use critical thinking skills to answer both short and long form essay questions, and write argumentative paragraphs and essays, and defend arguments in oral presentations.
 There will be a yearlong focus on expansion and improvement of students’ vocabulary using Membean.
 Grammar will also be emphasized as part of the vocabulary program.
 Students will be encouraged to be active participants in class discussion on class novels and other works.
 This course is intended to teach students the concepts set forth by the Utah Common Core Standards in 7th grade Language Arts.
 This class is intended to not only help the student read more fluently but also to help them to better comprehend the material and make their own conclusions from their interpretations.
 From those interpretations, they will also be developing their oral and writing skills focusing on Argumentative, Explanatory, and Narrative writing.
-[SOEP course and content]
+[CCE course and content]

-Literature and Composition: This class is an advanced 7th grade level course; enrollment in this course is based on student grades, class performance, and the completion of summer reading.
+Literature and Composition: This class is an advanced 7th grade level course; enrollment in this course is based on student grades, Star reading scores, class performance, teacher recommendations and admin approval. and the completion of summer reading.
 Short stories, poetry, and novels will be analyzed for the author’s purpose, themes, use of literary techniques and figurative language.
 Class novels we will study include The Book Thief and The Outsiders.
 In response to both literature and nonfiction articles, students will journal, use critical thinking skills to answer both short and long form essay questions, and write argumentative paragraphs and essays.
 There will be a year-long focus on expansion and improvement of students’ vocabulary using Membean.
 Grammar will also be emphasized as part of the vocabulary program Students will be encouraged to be active participants in class discussion on class novels and other works.
 This course is intended to teach students the concepts set forth by the Utah Common Core Standards in 7th grade Language Arts at an accelerated level.
 Instruction will be focused on developing quantitative reading, and qualitative reading.
 This is intended to not only help the student read more fluently, but also to help them to better comprehend the material and make their own conclusions from their interpretations.
 From those interpretations, they will also be developing their oral and writing skills focusing on argumentative, explanatory, and narrative writing.
-[SOEP course and content]
+[CCE course and content]

 Religion: The four Gospels are at the heart of all Scripture and present God’s saving action in the life, death and Resurrection of Jesus Christ.
 Students will learn from these Gospels, exploring these pieces from literary, historical, and theological points of view.
 This course is both writing and reading intensive, guiding students to not only a deeper understanding, but also a greater appreciation of the Christian Gospels and their impact on the world.
 Students will also be responsible for outside work on Canvas as part of their grade in this course.
+Families interested in the sacrament of Confirmation should consult their local parish for acceptable Confirmation preparation.

 Science: This science course will introduce students to topics in many different disciplines of earth science including geologic time scale, the cycling of Earth’s materials and the flow of energy that drives this process; the change of the earth’s surface over time, distribution of fossils and rocks, continental shapes, and seafloor structures, the cycling of water through Earth’s systems, motions and complex interactions of air masses, causes and patterns of atmospheric and oceanic circulation.
 Earth’s mineral, energy, and groundwater resources in relation to geoscience processes, natural hazards and the forecasting of catastrophic events, human population over time, conservation and use of natural resources.
 Students will plan and investigate experiments using the principles of experimental design, C/E/R (claim, evidence, and reasoning), and use their problem-solving skills.

-Honors Science: 7th Grade Accelerated Science is a class for highly motivated students who have demonstrated excellent study skills and high aptitude in science, and who have committed to pursuing the study of science at greater depth and complexity than a typical 7th grade earth science class.
+Honors Science: 7th Grade Honors Science is a class for highly motivated students who have demonstrated excellent study skills and high aptitude in science, and who have committed to pursuing the study of science at greater depth and complexity than a typical 7th grade earth science class.

 This science course will introduce students to topics in many different disciplines of earth science including geologic time scale, the cycling of Earth’s materials and the flow of energy that drives this process; the change of the earth’s surface over time, distribution of fossils and rocks, continental shapes, and seafloor structures, the cycling of water through Earth’s systems, motions and complex interactions of air masses, causes and patterns of atmospheric and oceanic circulation.
 Earth’s mineral, energy, and groundwater resources in relation to geoscience processes, natural hazards and the forecasting of catastrophic events, human population over time, conservation and use of natural resources.
 Fundamental knowledge such as the use of scientific investigation through experimental design, C/E/R (claim, evidence, and reasoning), and incorporating data interpretation/analysis are used extensively.